Welcome to Mrs. Balan’s Art Class page!

 6th Grade: Students in 6th grade will be working on a unit all about signs and symbols in art.
 Some of the artists and cultures that we will learn about include Native Americans’ pictographs, Chinese landscape artists, Egyptian hieroglyphics, African textiles, Keith Haring, and wrapping it all up with a look at emojis that we use today.

-7th Grade: We will working on an art history unit, looking at some artists and works of art from different points in time.
+7th Grade: We will working on an art history unit, looking at some cultures, artists and works of art from different points in time.
 We will use the techniques and ideas learned in our studies to create our own masterpieces.

 8th Grade: Students in 8th grade will work on refining their artistic skills.
-We will explore the elements and principles of art & design in depth and using observational drawing through still life and portraits.
+We will explore the elements and principles of art & design in depth and use observational drawing through still life and portraits.
 We’ll also have class discussions about works of art, class critiques and work on writing artist statements for our work.